Finite Verification of Infinite Families of Diagram Equations: Verifying !-boxes

 \subsection{Children, copies, and the nesting order}

 We begin with some definitions for describing the effect of nesting !-boxes inside a parameterised family of equations.
 There is a choice to be made when nesting parameters:

-\begin{definition} When a !-box creates new instances of a nested parameter we either \textbf{copy} that variable name, so that all instances are linked by the same name (the approach taken in \cite[\S 4.4.2]{MerryThesis};) or create new names, each of which is referred to as a \textbf{child} of the original parameter name.
+\begin{definition} When a !-box creates new instances of a nested parameter we \textbf{copy} that variable name, so that all instances are linked by the same name (the approach taken in \cite[\S 4.4.2]{MerryThesis},) we could alternatively create new names, each of which is referred to as a \textbf{child} of the original parameter name (an approach requested by at least one user of Quantomatic.)
 When we create child parameters we record the name of its parent, so we can always tell the original ancestor of a parameter. \end{definition}

 Rather than pick one option over the other we will demonstrate our results for both choices.
 In order to talk about nesting formally we introduce the following definition:

 \begin{definition}

 We define a partial order (which we call the \textbf{nesting order}) on !-boxes in a diagram: